araobp/data-science/README.md

 Stop Global Warming!
 I cannot stand high temeprature.
 Edge AI with low-power-consumption MCU is a key technology to stop Global Warming.

+In this project, I review and improve my achievements on edge AI in my past projects.

 ## Digital Audio Processing

 Learn DSP basics!